 People assume Europeans look great because they have closets full of designer clothes, but this isn’t completely true.
 They may have a few higher-end items, but they shop at H&M, Zara, Mango, Gap, Topshop and other multinational shops just like the rest of us.
 The secret is that they purchase clothes that fit well — and if the fit isn’t quite right, then they’ll get their clothes tailored.
 I feel that it’s much more common to have small alterations done in Europe and those little changes make the clothes fit better.

 Keep it Simple

 European women have an amazing ability to have great looking hair that looks effortlessly natural.
-I have no idea how they do it but it seems like they don’t fuss with it too much — it wouldn’t surprise me if they roll out of bed and just tousled it with their hands.
-Long hair is definitely in-style so start growing!
+I have no idea how they do it, but it seems like they don’t fuss with it too much — it wouldn’t surprise me if they roll out of bed and just tousled it with their hands.
+Long hair is definitely in-style, so start growing!
 So when you’re visiting just throw your hair into a sleek high ponytail or a messy bun and be on your way.
-Need a tip on creaking the perfect messy bun?
+Need some tips on how to create the perfect messy bun?
 Check out this post by Hair on the Brain.

 It’s All About The Shoes

 Europeans live in shoebox-size apartments, but they still manage to have an amazing collection of great shoes.